cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/02-adlclintro.md

 We present a modern method which allows to decouple physics algorithm from the technical code and write analyses with a simple, self-describing syntax.  **Analysis Description Language (ADL)** is a HEP-specific analysis language developed with this purpose.
 Its main goal is to describe analyses in a more intuitive and physics-focused way.
 ADL is a transparant map from the input variables to the analysis selection.

+> ## Formal definition of ADL
-More formally, ADL is a declarative domain specific language (DSL) that describes the physics content of a HEP analysis in a standard and unambiguous way.
+> More formally, ADL is a declarative domain specific language (DSL) that describes the physics content of a HEP analysis in a standard and unambiguous way.
-* External DSL: Custom-designed syntax to express analysis-specific concepts.
+> * External DSL: Custom-designed syntax to express analysis-specific concepts.
 Reflects conceptual reasoning of particle physicists.
-* Declarative: Tells what to do, but not how to do it.
+> * Declarative: Tells what to do, but not how to do it.
-* Human readable: Clear, self-describing syntax rules.
+> * Human readable: Clear, self-describing syntax rules.
-* Designed for everyone: experimentalists, phenomenologists, students, interested public…
+> * Designed for everyone: experimentalists, phenomenologists, students, interested public… {: .callout}

 ### Framework independence